harshasrinivas/cli-github/README.md

                     Get the raw version of the repository readme file from repo link URL -re RELEASES, --releases RELEASES
-                 	Get the list of releases from repo link
+                 	Get the list of releases from repo link -dt TARBALL, --tarball TARBALL
+                    Download the tarball from repo link -dz ZIPBALL, --zipball ZIPBALL
+					Download the zipball from repo link
 ```